kossakovsky/n8n-installer/cloudflare-instructions.md

-# Add this section to README.md after the "Quick Start" section

-## 🔒 Secure Access with Cloudflare Tunnel (Optional)
+# 🔒 Secure Access with Cloudflare Tunnel (Optional)

 Cloudflare Tunnel provides zero-trust access to your services without exposing any ports on your server.
 All traffic is routed through Cloudflare's secure network, providing DDoS protection and hiding your server's IP address.